Sliač: History

 The town arose through a merger of two villages, Hájniky and Rybáre, in 1959 and was given the name "Sliač".
 However, both original settlements are much older.
 The Gothic church in Hájniky was mentioned for the first time in 1263 (when the territory belonged to the Kingdom of Hungary) and there is archaeological evidence of Slavic settlers living in the area since the 6th century.
 Some evidence also indicates that the history of the settlement stretches to 2000 B.C.
-Sliač Airport, formerly known as Letisko Tri Duby ("The Three-Oaks Airport") due to the name of the area it was located in, played the key strategic role during the Slovak National Uprising.
+Before the establishment of independent Czechoslovakia in 1918, Sliač was part of Zólyom County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.
+Sliač Airport, formerly known as Letisko Tri Duby ("Three-Oaks Airport") due to the name of the area it was located in, played a key strategic role during the Slovak National Uprising.

+Climate

 Demographics

 In 2018, Sliač had a population of 4,986.
 According to the 2001 census, 96.1% of inhabitants were Slovaks and 2.3% Czechs.
 The religious make-up was 46.1% Roman Catholics, 26.7% people with no religious affiliation, and 22.1% Lutherans.